IceFox99/Gojuon/README.md

 # JapaneseSyllabary
-A simple practice of speaking or writing 50 Japanese hiragana.
+A simple practice of speaking or writing Gojūon(50 Japanese syllables).